-Institutional and financial sustainability: Dryad's governance and business model are designed to provide for long-term organizational stability and viability, ensuring that revenues from Data Publishing Charges (DPCs) and Memberships cover the Repository's core operating costs (including curation, storage, and maintenance).
+- Institutional and financial sustainability: Dryad's governance and business model are designed to provide for long-term organizational stability and viability, ensuring that revenues from Data Publishing Charges (DPCs) and Memberships cover the Platform's core operating costs (including curation, storage, and maintenance).

 3.4 Representations and Warranties

 - Dryad represents and warrants that it has the authority to enter into the Purchase Agreement (in the case of Purchasers) and these Terms of Service (in the case of Purchasers, Submitters and other Users), and to bind itself to the Terms of Service herein.